merps/f5-ts-sumo/README.md

 ### F5 BIG-IP

-As with Sumologic, detailed instructions for the deployment and configuration for TS is located at [F5 Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) with detailed [Sumo Logic](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/setting-up-consumer.html#sumologic-ref) configuration instructions.
+As with Sumo Logic, detailed instructions for the deployment and configuration for TS is located at [F5 Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) with detailed [Sumo Logic](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/setting-up-consumer.html#sumologic-ref) configuration instructions.

 As previously, steps to configure;